Lookout Mountain, Georgia

-Lookout Mountain is a city entirely within Walker County, Georgia, United States.
+Lookout Mountain is a city in Walker County, Georgia, United States.
 Bordering its sister town of Lookout Mountain, Tennessee, Lookout Mountain is part of the Chattanooga metropolitan statistical area.
 The population was 1,641 at the 2020 census.
 The city is located on Lookout Mountain, home to such attractions as Rock City.
 This city is often named as home to Covenant College, but the college is actually across the county line in Dade County.

 Geography

 Lookout Mountain is located at (34.975307, -85.354826).

 According to the United States Census Bureau, the city has a total area of 2.7 square miles (6.9 km^{2}), all of it land.